 This can be considered a loaded question, as there are many minute details that determine one’s QBI deductions, which make it important for business owners to meet with their tax professional.
 Remember QBI is based on net income.
 An increase in QBI therefore means an increase in your net income.
 Legitimate expenses and tax deductions that actually reduce QBI may be better for you than increasing your QBI just to increase your QBI deduction.
 This is because most legitimate expenses are 100% deductions whereas the QBI deduction is a 20% deduction on the net adjusted income.
 So it’s not always straightforward.

 If you own a business, you should determine how to use these changes in the tax law to your advantage.
-If you have more questions or are looking to take advantage of these deductions, contact one of our tax experts here at Morris Financial Concepts.
+If you have more questions or are looking to take advantage of these deductions, contact one of our tax planning experts here at Morris Financial Concepts.

 Nothing contained here in constitutes investment advice and is for informational purposes only.
 The material presented has been derived from sources considered to be reliable, but the accuracy and completeness cannot be guaranteed.
 Morris Financial Concepts, Inc. is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about Morris including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-19-06.